markhunte/Hype-CoreData-Example/README.md

 by [CodeWithChris](https://www.youtube.com/channel/UC2D6eRvCeMtcF5OGHf1-trw)

 They will explain better how CoreData works.
-The CoreData setup  in this example matches that how to.
+The CoreData setup  in this example matches that "how to".

 ---